 A landing page serves as an entry point for a website or a particular section of a website.
 It is where a visitor first arrives when they're directed from an online ad, or Facebook or LinkedIn.

 As a standalone webpage, it is designed for a specific purpose, promotion, and period.
 It often has a separate URL, other than that of your website.
-Here are 2 the types:
+Here are the two types:

 Lead generation pages are designed specifically to capture data - name, email addresses, location, and other such details.
 The information you gather can be used to provide access to an instant promotion, offer, webinar registration, e-book or newsletter, and most importantly to make a sale.
 It may be to build a database to connect with people again at a later time.